tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Start by opening the lesson slides, move to the _Decision Trees_ section, and highlight the following:

-* Decision Trees encode a series of `True/False` questions.
+* Decision trees encode a series of `True/False` questions.

 * `True/False` questions can be represented with a series of if/else statements

-* There are some key concepts, that it is important to know while working with decision trees:
+* There are some key concepts that it is important to know while working with decision trees:

-  * **Root Node:** Represents the entire population or sample data, this node gets divided into two or more homogeneous sets.
+  * **Root Node:** A node that is divided into two or more homogeneous sets and represents the entire population or sample data.
   * **Parent Node:** A node that is divided into sub-nodes.
   * **Child Node:** Sub-nodes of a parent node.
   * **Decision Node:** A sub-node that is split into further sub-nodes.
   * **Leaf or Terminal Node:** Nodes that do not split.
   * **Branch or Sub-Tree:** A subsection of the entire tree.
-  * **Splitting:** Process of dividing a node into two or more sub-nodes.
+  * **Splitting:** The process of dividing a node into two or more sub-nodes.
-  * **Pruning:** Process of removing sub-nodes of a decision node.
+  * **Pruning:** The process of removing sub-nodes of a decision node.
   * **Tree's Depth:** The number of decision nodes encountered before making a decision.

-* Decision trees can become very complex and very deep, depending on how many questions have to be answered.
-Deep and complex trees tend to overfit to the data and do not generalize well.
+* Decision trees can become very complex and deep, depending on how many questions have to be answered.
+Deep and complex trees tend to overfit to the data, and do not generalize well.

-Close the presentation explain to students that in this demo, you are going to use the loan applications encoded dataset presented before.
+Close the presentation and explain to students that in this demo, you are going to use the loan applications encoded dataset presented before.
 The goal of this demo is to predict fraudulent loan applications using a decision tree.

 Open the unsolved version of the Jupyter notebook to live code the demo and highlight the following:

-* In the initial import cell, the `tree` module from `sklearn` is imported since it offers a decision tree implementation for classification problems.
+* In the initial import cell, the `tree` module from `sklearn` is imported, since it offers a decision tree implementation for classification problems.

   ```python
   from sklearn import tree